nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 ### 13.4 Backup Encryption Configuration

-Back up encryption is initially turned off.
-To turn encryption on configuration must be overridden in the file `/etc/xroad/conf.d/local.ini`, in the `[proxy]` section.
+Backups are always signed, but backup encryption is initially turned off.
+To turn encryption on, please override the default configuration in the file `/etc/xroad/conf.d/local.ini`, in the `[proxy]` section (add or edit this section).

     [proxy]
     backup-encrypted=false
     backup-public-key-path=/etc/xroad/backupkeys

-Backups are always signed.
-To turn on backup encryption add or change the `backup-encrypted` key to true.
-If needed also change the folder where additional backup encryption keys are stored.
-Default is `/etc/xroad/backupkeys`.
+To turn backup encryption on, please change the `backup-encrypted` property value to true.
+By default, additional encryption keys are stored in the `/etc/xroad/backupkeys` directory.
+The default directory can be changed by modifying the `backup-public-key-path` property value.

 Backup encryption keys folder must contain only GPG public key files.
 In addition to security servers public key backup archives are encrypted with all the keys in this folder.
 It is recommended to use at least one additional public key,